Rosh Hashanah: Religious significance

+According to Jewish mysticism, Rosh Hashanah is the day in which the life-force of the world is renewed.
+It is the day that God so to speak decides if the world should continue to exist for another year.
+The Shofar's blows symbolize our plea to God to renew the lease on the world.

 Shofar blowing

 The best-known ritual of Rosh Hashanah is the blowing of the shofar, a musical instrument made from an animal horn.
 The shofar is blown at various points during the Rosh Hashanah prayers, and it is customary in most communities to have a total of 100 blasts on each day.
+The shofar is not blown on Shabbat.

 While the blowing of the shofar is a Biblical statute, it is also a symbolic "wake-up call", stirring Jews to mend their ways and repent.
 The shofar blasts call out: "Sleepers, wake up from your slumber!
 Examine your ways and repent and remember your Creator."
+The blowing of the shofar is also seen as a reminder to God of the plight of humanity.

+In modern times the Lubavitcher Rebbe made the Shofar blowing into the theme of a global campaign to encourage and facilitate the hearing of the Shofar in public areas and underserviced places such as prisons and hospitals.